CSCfi/csc-user-guide/docs/apps/kraken.md

 ## Version

-Kraken 2.0.8 is available in Puhti
+Kraken 2.0.8 is available in Puhti-rhel7

 ## Usage